MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-omsetrendertargets.md

 Type: <b>UINT</b>

-The number of entries in the <i>pRenderTargetDescriptors</i> array.
+The number of entries in the <i>pRenderTargetDescriptors</i> array (ranges between 0 and <b>D3D12_SIMULTANEOUS_RENDER_TARGET_COUNT</b>).
+If this parameter is nonzero, the number of entries in the array to which pRenderTargetDescriptors points must equal the number in this parameter.